Alexander-Jordan/bbit/.github/ISSUE_TEMPLATE/template-video-0.md

 ---
 name: Video
-description: Choose this template when you have a new video idea.
+description: For a new video idea.
-about: Choose this template when you have a new video idea.
+about: For a new video idea.
 title: 'Video: [name]'
-labels: ''
+labels: 'video'
 assignees: ''

 ---